manu-p-1/cvrp/README.md

   -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations -S, --save          saves the results to a file
-  -M, --plot          plot average fitness across generations with matplotlib
+  -R, --routes        adds every route (verbose) of the best individual to the result -M, --plot          plot average fitness across generations with matplotlib
 ```